opendocsg/opendoc-state-courts-practice-directions-2021/PART-13-ENFORCEMENT-MATTERS.md

 (1) The enforcement applicant may apply for the enforcement respondent to be examined orally in Court or to make an affidavit or both on the enforcement respondent’s properties, by filing an “Application for Examination of Enforcement Respondent” through the Electronic Filing Service.

-(2) A questionnaire in the recommended format as set out in Form 23 or 24 of Appendix A1 to these Practice Directions (whichever is appropriate) shall be annexed to any Order for Examination when the said Order is served on the enforcement respondent.
+(2) A questionnaire in the recommended format as set out in [Form 23](https://epd-statecourts-2021.opendoc.gov.sg/Forms/Appendix%20A1/Form%2023.pdf) or [Form 24](https://epd-statecourts-2021.opendoc.gov.sg/Forms/Appendix%20A1/Form%2024.pdf) of Appendix A1 to these Practice Directions (whichever is appropriate) shall be annexed to any Order for Examination when the said Order is served on the enforcement respondent.
 Solicitors may modify the questionnaires according to the circumstances of each case.

 (3) If the enforcement respondent or the enforcement respondent’s solicitor(s) is of the view that any question in the questionnaire is unreasonable, he is to contact the enforcement applicant’s solicitor(s) to ascertain whether the issue can be resolved prior to the hearing for examination.